Bracy History, Family Crest & Coats of Arms

-England after the Norman Conquest of 1066.
+Bracy is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Bracy family lived in Cheshire.
 The name, however, refers to the family's residence in the town of Brecy in the Caen region of France prior their emigration at the time of the Norman Conquest of 1066.

 "The Cheshire family had many branches, from one of which descend the Brasseys now existing, and Brassey the eminent engineer."

 Early Origins of the Bracy family

 The surname Bracy was first found in Cheshire, where they held a family seat after the Norman Conquest in the 11th century.
 The name was originally associated with the town of Brecy in the Caen region of France.

 Further to the north in Scotland, Bressay, Burra, and Quarff is a parish in the county of Orkney and Shetland.
 "The island of Bressay, which is nearly six miles long, and varies in breadth from two to three miles."

 Early History of the Bracy family

-Another 346 words (25 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805, 1805 and 1870 are included under the topic Early Bracy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bracy research.
+Another 230 words (16 lines of text) covering the years 1270, 1273, 1369, 1570, 1642, 1663, 1805, 1805 and 1870 are included under the topic Early Bracy History in all our PDF Extended History products and printed products wherever possible.

 Bracy Spelling Variations

-spelling variations are a prevailing characteristic of Norman surnames.
+Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Brassey, Brassy, Brecy, Braceio, Bresci, Braci, Bracy, Brassye and many more.

 Early Notables of the Bracy family (pre 1700)

-Another 74 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bracy Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Bracy or a variant listed above: